heku/Kool.VsDiff/publish.overview.md

-Thanks for every rating, I'm glad the tool is helpful to you, because of a [network issue](https://github.com/heku/Kool.VsDiff/issues/5), I cannot reply to you directly in the marketplace.
+Thanks for every rating, I'm glad the tool is helpful to you, because of a [network issue](https://github.com/heku/Kool.VsDiff/issues/5), I may not be able to reply to you directly in the marketplace.

-## Welcome

-I'm not a native English speaker, so if you could correct any grammer mistake, it would be very appreciated.

 ## Feedback

-If you have any question or problem, feel free to open an issue on [GitHub](https://github.com/heku/kool.vsdiff)
+If you have any question, feel free to open an issue on [GitHub](https://github.com/heku/kool.vsdiff).